Lachie-King24/holbertonschool-low_level_programming/hello_world/README.md

 This README will describe what each script within the hello_world directory does

 0-preprocessor is a script that runs a C file through the preprocessor and saves the result into a file called c

+1-compiler is a script that compiles a C file, but does not link.
+The extension will be .o instead of .c